GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   cost regardless of lane count.
 Both execution forms share one layout descriptor, and crossing from a batched producer to a per-lane consumer costs about 1.5ns per lane through a lane-view adapter.
+- A materialized level-N record carries its item count in one field at a known offset in the layout, and each level-below column is a thin pointer into the arena whose length is that count times the field size.
+Erased consumers (the Data panel, capture, deep copy) read the count off the record without reaching into the element type, and Varying vs Uniform stays static in the layout, a Uniform column addressing a single value.
+This is the same picture as a batch result, so materializing a record and returning a batch are one format.
+Such records spill: the count beside the element already fills the inline budget, while scalar wires keep the two-word inline form.
 - Alignment padding only exists in the per-lane view.
 In a row, a `u8` element costs the same as a `u64`, while packed columns keep the cost proportional to the element size (2x